brownhci/Remotion/README.md

 The Remotion client is the first component of the Remotion platform.
 It enables collecting mobile sensing data (e.g., gyroscope and accelerometer) and user interaction data (e.g., taps and scrolls) from remote users.
 The Remotion client records these data in real time and uploads them to the Remotion server upon the completion of the task.
 The remote user can choose to start, stop, and upload data at will.
 The client provides the motion-encoded contextual data that can later be revealed to the experimenters.

 # Remotion's Screen Projection Component
 The second component provides additional information about the remote user's screen content to the experimenters.
 The Remotion screen projection component captures the phone's screen changes and sends it to the Remotion server as a compressed image stream.
-For our user study, we used a simplified scheme which captured the screen with a third-party software~\cite{azscreencapture} and later uploaded the video file to the Remotion's server.

 # Remotion's Lightweight Server
 The server functions as a hub to organize, configure, and control the Remotion's visualization ends.
 The Remotion server supports two modes: 1) offline replay and 2) real-time replay.
 In the offline replay mode, the server loads data from the Remotion client and the Remotion screen projection components described above, relaying them to Remotion's visualization endpoints within a fixed interval of time.
 The real-time component decodes the incoming data from Remotion's client and screen projection components and forwards them directly to the visualization endpoints.